 Breach of duty

-It is necessary to show that whatever the health professional did (or failed to do) fell below the standard expected of a reasonably competent professional in that particular field of medicine.
-The test of whether they breached the duty of care owed is whether they have failed to meet the standard of a reasonable body of other practitioners also skilled in that field.
-This test is known as the “Bolam test”.
+It is necessary to show that what the health professional did or did not do is a breach of duty.
+This refers to something called the "Bolam" test and whether they have failed to meet the standard of a reasonable body of other practitioners also skilled in that field.

 In a follow-on case “Bolitho” this test was added to, so the medical opinion relied upon by the health professional must itself be logical and reasonable.